merijndejonge/DgmlBuilder/README.md

 ```
 Below we discuss the three properties in more detail.
 ### Specifying your analysis action
-The first property is to specify your analysis action:
+With the first property you specify your analysis action:
 ```csharp
 public Action<DirectedGraph> Analysis { get; set; }
 ```